 The fellowship includes full salary and benefits for three years plus a yearly allowance of $100K which can be used for research equipment, additional personnel, and travel.

 The Hruby Fellowship is a three-year appointment.
-The application deadline is in mid-October, and the appointment normally commences on Oct.
+The application deadline for the current cycle is September 12, 2024, and the appointment normally commences on Oct.
 1, although exceptions may be made to accommodate special circumstances.

 To apply for the Hruby Fellowship: